 Broceliande

-Forest full of mysteries and legends, located in our dear region of Bretagne, we will mention in this article lots of juicy details that will help to satisfy your curiosity!
-These details will for sure give you the urge to come and have a look by yourself!
+This forest full of mysteries and legends is located in our dear region of Bretagne, we will mention in this article lots of juicy details that will help to satisfy your curiosity !
+These details will for sure give you the urge to come and have a look by yourself !

-The second part of the article is dedicated to the points to visit 😉
+The second part of the article is dedicated to the places to visit 😉

 1. Myths and legends